For the purposes of this chapter, the following words and phrases shall mean:

 If a summons is issued charging violation of this provision, a subpoena shall also be issued to the complainant to testify to the nuisance under oath.

-The keeping, or harboring of any animal which by loud, frequent and habitual barking, howling, yelping, mewing, roaring, or screeching shall disturb the peace of any neighborhood is hereby prohibited.
+The keeping, or harboring of any animal which by loud, frequent and habitual barking, howling, yelping, mewing, roaring, screeching, or crowing shall disturb the peace of any neighborhood is hereby prohibited.
 It shall be the duty of any person harboring or keeping such loud or noisy animal or animals to abate the condition, and if he or she fails to do so, the City may abate it by taking up, impounding and/or disposing of the animal at the expense of the owner.

 (a) It shall be unlawful for any person to keep or maintain any animal in any yard, structure or area that is not clean, dry and sanitary, free from debris and offensive odors that annoy any neighbor, and devoid of rodents and vermin.